hadro/info654fa22/assignments/reflection_and_inspiration_posts.md

 Students will contribute at least three short posts to the class blog over the course of the semester.
-See the syllabus and class blog for a non-exhaustive list of potential sources.
+See the syllabus and class blog for a non-exhaustive list of potential sources for fodder.

 These are meant to be brief annotated citations of services.
 Students should search professional literature sources as well as news sources